a white background with a few lines on it

 4. Keep your SEO tactics up-to-date

-• Content review: Fresh and relevant content keeps your website ranking well on Google.
-Are you using efficient keywords?
-Consider updating old blog posts and pages to keep them relevant.
+• Content Review: Fresh, relevant content keeps your website ranking well on Google.
+Regularly update your blog posts and website pages with new information and keywords to maintain relevance.

 5. Your website is your greatest asset